Elizaveta Kuznetsova, PhD

 Lead Energy-Economy Modeller

-- Elizaveta leads projects exploring profound economic transformation in reply to energy and climate policies aiming net-zero objectives, with a focus on impacts on jobs and equity.
+- Elizaveta leads projects exploring profound economic transformation in response to energy and climate policies aiming for net-zero targets, with a focus on job and equity impacts.

 - She was involved in projects commissioned by provincial governments (British Columbia, Quebec and Manitoba) to provide modelling results that were used to draft climate action plans, study the optimal allocation of clean energy resources, and analyze the impact of long-term investments on gas and electricity tariffs and death spiral effects.

 - She is also the leading developer of ProsumArise, an agent-based model for studying how energy policy affects the advent of prosumers.